 The next stop for the king was the Old town square.
 This place is also well known for its historical sights.
 So what can you see here?
 There is a massive statue of one of the biggest Czech pastors.
 Except for this one, you can also see there a Týn church – the one that looks like from Disney, and the old town hall.
 Except for this, you can also visit here the national gallery.

-If you feel like you can see the things from all the above, it is possible to buy a ticket for the old town hall, where you get a very different view.
+If you feel like you can see the things from all the above, it is possible to buy a ticket for the old town hall, where you get a very different view on Prague.
 On one of the sites of old town hall is also something called the astronomical clock.
 Those were made in the 14th century and still have a little play once in an hour.
 But be prepared, that you won’t be the only one standing there and waiting for them to play.

 After visiting Old town square, feel free to go further to Charles bridge.
 It is also the oldest bridge in Prague.
 You can find there very old statues.
 Besides that, you can see the whole historical part of Prague.